Lrozlo/Lrozlo/README.md

 ## 👐 About me

-- Computer Science and Engineer
+- Computer Science and Engineering
 - I want to be a financial web developer

 ## 🛠️ Tech Stack